We tested them in a real-world cloud stack to uncover which tool deserves a place in your monitoring arsenal (and why most teams need both).

 Discover how Prometheus collects, stores, and queries metrics efficiently.
 Read our in-depth guide to understand its working and benefits.

-2. Standalone functionality of Grafana vs Prometheus
+2. Standalone Functionality of Grafana vs Prometheus

 Prometheus vs Grafana tools differ in their independent operational characteristics.
 Prometheus works independently.
 The system executes collection tasks alongside data storage and notification generation without depending on human supervisors.